danagershon/Simple-Client-Server/README.md

 **files:**

-• client.py:
+• client.py: client program

-implementation of client program using Python socket module.
+The program connects to a specified host on the specified port and sends an HTTP GET request.

-use: python client.py hostname port
+Uses the Python socket module.

-the program connects to a specified host on the specified port and sends an HTTP GET request
+Run: python client.py hostname port

-• server.py
+• server.py: server program.

-implementation of server program using python socket module.
+The program listens on the specified port for client connections and sends "example.html".

-use: python server.py port
+Uses the Python socket module.

-the program listens on the specified port for client connections and sends "example.html"
+Run: python server.py port

 • example.html:
 simple web page for the server to send to clients